knoxgon/react-auctionhouse-server/README.md

  *body-parser* is a middleware which infuses the body portion of a request stream and displays it on req.body.
 Without this firmware, it would take several boiler-plate code to extract, confirm, index the information out of the request body.

  *bcrypt* is an authentication and password hashing security middleware which hashes user's password.

+ *jsonwebtoken* is a token factory which is used to validate generated, often user tokens, to a gateway.

 ## NodeJS Installtion ##